|

 June 15 - Lee's Summit Municipal Airport

-July 15 - NO EVENT; we'll be at Oshkosh for AirVenture!
+July 20 - NO EVENT; we'll be at Oshkosh for AirVenture!

 Hours at Lee's Summit: typically registration opens at 7:45, flights begin at 8:00, until 11:00 (may be adjusted for individual events; proper times for each event will be shown when registering on Young Eagles Day)

+Frequently asked questions (FAQ): Where is the event held?
 Lee’s Summit Airport is near I-470 and MO-Hwy 291.
 Our main building is on the west side of the parking lot at the end of Douglas St. (2750 NE Douglas).
 The intersection of Douglas and Lee’s Summit Rd. is 1/2 mile north of Colburn Rd (95th St).
 Our building is a blue hangar with a Cessna plane on a post in the front, easy to spot!
-Most of the time, someone will be there to direct you to parking.
-The building may be entered from the parking lot, going up the sidewalk through the white door, or on the north side, which is within the security fence.
-The fence gate will be open during the event.
+The building may be entered from the parking lot, going up the sidewalk through the white door, or on the north side within the security fence, if the gate is open during the event.

 How do we sign up?